-Urine is known to be a liquid or semi solid solution of waste produced by metabolic processes along with that also contain toxic substances which are produced from excretory organs during the circulation of fluid.
-As by examining the composition of urine we can know the need of water inside the body.
-In the case of freshwater organisms their urine is in very diluted form whereas marine animals tend to urinate in concentrated form to prevent loss of excess water.
-In case of terrestrial animals they excretes highly concentrated urine depending on their habitat, to usually retain water.
+Urine is known to be a liquid or semi-solid solution of waste produced by metabolic processes along with that also contain toxic substances which are produced from excretory organs during the circulation of fluid.
+By examining the composition of urine, we can know the need for water inside the body.
+In the case of freshwater organisms, their urine is in very diluted form whereas marine animals tend to urinate in concentrated form to prevent loss of excess water.
+In the case of terrestrial animals, they excrete highly concentrated urine depending on their habitat, to usually retain water.

-Whereas in case of birds, reptiles and terrestrial insects the excretion product is insoluble uric acid instead of water soluble urea.
-And urine color of birds and reptiles are mainly whitish and suspension of uric acid crystals that is passed into the cloaca and mixed with fecal material before being expelled.
-Whereas incase of terrestrial insects they excrete solid urine.
+Whereas in the case of birds, reptiles, and terrestrial insects the excretion product is insoluble uric acid instead of water-soluble urea.
+And urine color of birds and reptiles is mainly whitish and suspension of uric acid crystals that are passed into the cloaca and mixed with fecal material before being expelled.
+Whereas in the case of terrestrial insects they excrete solid urine.

 This filtration occurs in the glomerulus, and here filtration of blood is done.
 This type of filtration occurs in three layers: epithelium of Bowman’s capsule, endothelium of glomerular blood vessels, and a membrane between these two layers.

 The reabsorption process is majorly done in renal tubules and 99% of filtrate is obtained in this process only.
 And this process is both active and passive type.
 Secretion: This step is also known as tubular secretion as here tubular cells secrete different substances like hydrogen ions, potassium ions, etc. into the filtrate.
 This process helps in maintaining acid-base regulation activities.
 Further, the secreted ions combine with filtrate to form urine.
 Further, this urine passes out of the nephron tubules into the collecting ducts.